Horbenkodev/hugo-blog/content/posts/chatbot-development/index.md

 **Aditya Bhasin**, Chief Technology & Information Officer, in his statement made in October 2022 explained:

-{{< advert >}}Bank of America has invested $3 billion or more on new technology initiatives each year for over a decade, including significant investments in AI that allow us to deliver a seamless user experience and industry-leading personalization for our clients banking online or on their mobile devices.{{< /advert >}}
+> Bank of America has invested $3 billion or more on new technology initiatives each year for over a decade, including significant investments in AI that allow us to deliver a seamless user experience and industry-leading personalization for our clients banking online or on their mobile devices.

 ![Virtual financial assistant app screen](erica.png)